5 Steps to U.S. Citizenship

 Prepare and Send Your N-400

-Fees: N-400 ($640.00), plus Biometrics/Fingerprinting ($65.00).
-Low income applicants can apply for a reduced fee with Form I-942
+Filing Fees: N-400 (Paper $760.00; Online $710.00).
+Low income applicants can apply for a reduced fee with Form I-912

 Study for the Interview

 Our reference librarians can refer you to citizenship study materials and books from our Citizenship Corners in the library, or to other libraries and local agencies that offer citizenship classes or mock interviews.
 And there are several online study options and classes.
-YouTube can be a quick way to watch mock interviews videos and to study the 100 Civics test questions.
+YouTube can be a quick way to watch mock interview videos and to study the 100 Civics test questions.

 Complete the Interview